Trump threatens to take over DC police again over immigration enforcement

 Data analyzed by the Associated Press during the emergency period showed that more than 40% of arrests were immigration related, highlighting that the Trump administration continued to advance its hardline immigration policies as it sought to fight crime in the nation's capital.

-Federal law enforcement agencies and National Guard units from D.C. and seven states are continuing operations in the city.
+Federal law enforcement agencies and National Guard units from D.C. and eight states are continuing operations in the city.
+The district's attorney general filed a lawsuit opposing the use of the military in the city.

+On Monday, a group of former civilian leaders and retired four-star level officers weighed in on the case, highlighting what they said were the dangers of presidents deploying the National Guard for law enforcement, which they said could pose "safety concerns for servicemembers and the public alike.”
+Among the officers, who served during both Republican and Democratic administrations, was former National Security Agency director Michael Hayden.

 Trump's threat comes the same day that the House Committee on Rules is taking up several D.C.-related bills, including a proposal to lower the age at which juveniles can be tried to 14 from 16 for certain serious crimes, as well as restricting the district's authority over its sentencing laws and its role in selecting judges.

-The House Committee on Oversight and Government Reform held a similar hearing last week.
+The bills passed out of the House Committee on Oversight and Government Reform last week on a party-line vote.

 The district is granted autonomy through a limited home rule agreement passed in 1973, but federal political leaders retain significant control over local affairs, including the approval of the budget and laws passed by the D.C council.